noalerch/noalerch.github.io/content/Slope/_index.md

 of wilderness, with great spirit and great zeal, secured its existence in spite of the weight of predation and starvation on its shoulders.
-She harnessed the mystical power of fire, she developed the tools, and soon, she became not only a user, but a producer, as the great live-giving force of agriculture led her to found societies around various rivers.
+She harnessed the mystical power of fire, she developed the tools, and soon, she became not only a user, but a producer, as the great life-giving force of agriculture led her to found societies around various rivers.
 But even there, the fear of beast and storm never dissipated—the shadow of Enkidu was ever in the mind of the Sumerians.